durdiales/Notechain/README.md

 sbt "run ./src/main/resources/settings.conf"
 ```

+## Basic concepts of Scorex-2

+Introduction
+- It is experimental and still raw new major release of the Scorex
+- Generic Framework
+- Does not force to a chain structure or blocks

 ## Show basic concepts of scorex-2
 ## Explain the model
 ## Expose a rest as example execution